Everything you need to know about the Snooker World Championship 2023 – including full first round draw

 How many 147s have there been at the World Snooker Championship?

-The other players to have achieved the ultimate snooker feat are John Higgins, Ali Carter, Mark Williams, Jimmy White and Cliff Thorburn.
-Australian player Neil Robertson became the last member of the 147 club in the 2022 championships.
+The other players to have achieved the ultimate snooker feat are John Higgins, Ali Carter, Mark Williams, Jimmy White, Cliff Thorburn and Neil Robertson.

+This year Kyren Wilson became the 13th member of the 147 club after scoring a maximum in his first round match against Ryan Day.

 What’s the prize money?